Les Fitton

-Leslie "Les" Fitton (born 21 November 1964 in Farnworth, Lancashire) is a retired English professional darts player, who played in Professional Darts Corporation events.
+Leslie Fitton (born 21 November 1964) is an English former professional darts player who last played in Professional Darts Corporation (PDC) events.

-Career

-Fitton played in one BDO World Darts Championships in 2000, losing 3-2 to Mervyn King in the last 32, and played in four PDC World Darts Championships between 2001 and 2004, reaching the last 16 in 2001 and 2003.
+Fitton previously played in one BDO World Darts Championships in 2000, losing 3–2 to Mervyn King in the last 32, and played in four PDC World Darts Championships between 2001 and 2004, reaching the last 16 in 2001 and 2003.